tkryskiewicz/ravendb-express-session/README.md

 Default: `"Session"`

-Changes the collection in which sessions are stored.
+Changes the document id and collection in which sessions are stored.
+For default value this results in `Sessions/__sessionId__` and `Sessions` respectively.

 ## Available methods